thin-edge/thin-edge.io/docs/src/howto-guides/child_device_config_management_agent.md

-Since child device agents typically run on an external device and not on the thin-edge device itself, the MQTT and HTTP APIs of thin-edge need to be accessed over the network using its IP address, which is configured using the tedge configuration settings `mqtt.external.bind.address` or `mqtt.bind_address`.
+Since child device agents typically run on an external device and not on the thin-edge device itself, the MQTT and HTTP APIs of thin-edge need to be accessed over the network using its IP address, which is configured using the tedge configuration settings `mqtt.external.bind.address` or `mqtt.bind.address`.
 The MQTT APIs are exposed via port 1883 and the HTTP APIs are exposed via port 8000.
 In rare cases, where the child device agent is installed alongside thin-edge on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.